Author, Mike Smith

 SWIFT transfers aren’t instant.

 Some banks may also route your money via an intermediary bank if there is no direct relationship between your bank and the destination bank.
-This can also make the process slower.
+This can also make the process slower by a day or two.

 What information do you need for a SWIFT transfer?